Paul Dukes: Career

-As a young man he took a position as a language teacher in Riga, Latvia.
+As a young man he took a position as a language teacher in Riga, Livland.
 He later moved to St. Petersburg, having been recruited personally by Mansfield Smith-Cumming, the first "C" of MI6 (SIS), to act as a secret agent in Imperial Russia, relying on his fluency in the Russian language.
 At the time, he was employed at the Petrograd Conservatoire as a concert pianist and deputy conductor to Albert Coates.
 In his new capacity as sole British agent in Russia, he set up elaborate plans to help prominent White Russians escape from the Gulag and smuggled hundreds of them into Finland.

 Known as the "Man of a Hundred Faces," Dukes continued his use of disguises, which aided him in assuming a number of identities and gained him access to numerous Bolshevik organizations.
 He successfully infiltrated the Communist Party of the Soviet Union, the Comintern, and even the political police, or CHEKA.
 Dukes also learned of the inner workings of the Politburo, and passed the information to British intelligence.

 He returned to Britain a distinguished hero, and in 1920 was knighted by King George V, who called Dukes the "greatest of all soldiers."
 To this day, Dukes is the only person knighted based entirely on his exploits in espionage.

 He briefly returned to active service in 1939, helping to locate a prominent Czech businessman who had disappeared after the Nazi occupation of Czechoslovakia.
 He referred to the businessman as Alfred Obry in his later book about the search, entitled An Epic of the Gestapo.
 According to A History of the British Secret Service (1969), "Paul Dukes was always a meticulous agent in paying attention to detail.
 He combed all the Czech papers and in one found this paragraph: 'A thirteen-year-old boy found on the railway line to Tuschkau the completely unrecognizable corpse of a man.
 The body was mutilated beyond recognition and the right hand was missing.
 The police pronounced a verdict of suicide.
 From papers found on the body it appeared the person was Friedrich Sweiger, a tailor of Prague.'
 Dukes immediately suspected Sweiger was in fact Obry, especially since this was the route Obry was to have taken on his escape.
 He built up a strong case against the Gestapo of murdering Obry and not only demanded exhumation of the body but succeeded in persuading the Germans to do this.
 The corpse was undoubtedly that of Obry."

 Dukes was also a leading figure in introducing yoga to the Western World.